Abiquiú, New Mexico: Old Spanish Trail

 Abiquiú was the starting point of the pioneering route of the Old Spanish Trail.
 This first route, the Armijo Route, was led by Antonio Armijo of Santa Fe, with 60 mounted men and a caravan of pack animals carrying blankets and other trade goods to barter for mules in Alta California.
 Armijo's caravan left Abiquiú on November 7, 1829, and made the journey to San Gabriel Mission in 86 days, arriving on January 31, 1830.
 He returned by the same route in 56 days, leaving on March 1 and arriving on April 25, 1830.
 Armijo documented his route daily, unlike travelers on other routes of the Old Spanish Trail.
 These reports were very brief, listing dates and stopping places with few other details and no distances recorded.
 He submitted them to the governor, José Antonio Chaves, and the Mexican government published them on June 19, 1830.

+Climate

+The climate of Abiquiú is a typical semi-arid climate (Köppen: BSk).